Creating a Marketing Plan

 The third step is implementation.
 A plan that doesn’t get worked is pretty worthless.
 Who is going to do the action items in the plan and when are they going to do them?
 Typically there will be some in-house implementation, people on the payroll who will be responsible for action items.
 (If you need someone to run this component, look at the “fractional CMO” section on the website.)

 Many companies also engage outside help to implement parts of the plan.
-Typically can be an advertising agency, production company, or design studio.
+This typically can include an advertising agency, production company, or a design studio.
 It can also be media outlets that have creative services.
 There are other options too.
 Freelance sources can often be cost-effective.
 If you have these sources already selected, you can decide whether you’ll meet with them independently or want Gunter Marketing in the meeting, to start them working on the implementation components.
 If you don’t have these resources in place, and you’re not doing everything in-house, you need to start your search and find the appropriate parties.
 (We can help you in this selection process.)

 Once you know who is doing what, we put together a calendar.
 Of course the idea is to leave yourself enough time to do the things you want to do.
-So, for instance, you have a holiday promotion planned for late November/early December, you might want to sstart the process in July.
+So, for instance, you have a holiday promotion planned for late November/early December, you might want to start the process in July.
 Your implementation calendar will list these items with due dates that including planning, media buying, final deadlines, etc.

 And last, but not least, everything should be reviewed and adjusted.
 The six month timeline to review is not set in stone.
 For some companies a review after three months might be more appropriate.
 We suggest at least two reviews a year.
 And if things aren’t working the way the are planned, don’t be afraid to tweak what you are doing.
 Or even make big changes if necessary.
 And if things are working better than planned, you might want to adjust accordingly and double down on certain marketing programs that are proving themselves effective.